rahul-gharat/dronahq-docs/docs/self-hosted-deployment/concepts/migrate-from-self-hosted-to-cloud.md

 2. Copy Settings

-   - Transfer app themes, [custom branding](../../../org-management/set-up-branding/), and org-wide JavaScript from your self-hosted instance to your Cloud instance.
+   - Recreate [custom branding](../../../org-management/set-up-branding/), and org-wide JavaScript from your self-hosted instance to your Cloud instance.

    - Manually recreate themes in your Cloud instance and check the Settings page for any other necessary configurations, including Beta feature flags.

-## Downgrade Plan

-If you no longer need your self-hosted organization, downgrade it to the Free plan.